Your shopping cart is empty!

 ~ Let's go through each one and examine a bit closer to begin troubleshooting ~

 1 - Upset stomach - Your dog’s symptom’s could be as simple as he or she ate something that just didn’t agree with their system.
 Their body has a natural way of getting rid of anything foreign that doesn’t agree with them.
-The easiest and quickest way to do this is to produce vomit to clear the stomach and digestive track.
+The easiest and quickest way to do this is to produce vomit to clear the stomach and digestive tract.

 Ask yourself: Has my dog eaten grasses, bits of a toy, or anything spicy perhaps?
 Have I fed them “people” food?
 Did the foam have grass in it?
+Dog sick white foam?

 We recommend you always keep their environment free from any object they may decide to chew or swallow.
 Also, be judicious on what type of human food you give to your pet.
 Check out this list of healthy foods your dog can rock to keep them happy and smiling.
+To restore your dog's healthy gut, we highly recommend Natural Dog Probiotics with Digestive Enzymes.
+And they are yummy pumpkin flavored - your pup will love these!

 2 - Empty Stomach - There is a big term called “Bilious Vomiting Syndrome” that simply means the bile and acid inside are causing irritation to the stomach lining.
 This often happens when the dog’s stomach is empty.
 The fluid is necessary for aiding in breaking down food but can be an issue too for some animals that aren’t eating.
 Their body handles the issue by expelling the gastric fluids through vomit.